| INTRODUCTION · PROGRAMS · NEWS · HARDWARE · DOCUMENTS · DOWNLOAD · MISCELLANEOUS · LINKS |

 owwnogui -i

-You will need to use the interactive commands a to select the adaptor port to use, as the default /dev/ttyS0( isn't present on the Slug.
+You will need to use the interactive commands a to select the adaptor port to use, as the default /dev/ttyS0(

 Instead, you will want to choose either a USB serial port connected to a DS9097 (or similar) or a DS9490 USB 1-wire adaptor.